oguzhanbolme/url-shortener/README.md

 # Url Shortener

 ### How does it work ?
+- Run npm install command for both folders (frontend, backend)
-- Enter your own AWS information in the .env file in the backend directory.
+- Enter your own AWS information in the .env file in the backend directory
 - cd backend && npm start
 - cd frontend && npm start